Filter articles

 GNS Science and NIWA are both Crown Research Institutes.
 GNS Science’s purpose is to understand natural Earth system processes and resources and translate these into economic, environmental and social benefits.
 NIWA’s mission is to conduct leading environmental science to enable the sustainable management of natural resources for New Zealand and the planet.

-GNS Science(external link) and NIWA(external link) development teams built an app and released the RiskScape™ project, which has been around since 2004.
+GNS Science and NIWA development teams built an app and released the RiskScape™ project, which has been around since 2004.
 This version of RiskScape™ contributed to multiple research projects and informed many natural hazard risk decisions over the years.
 However, it did have limitations from being built on technologies from the early 2000s and included hard-coded data, making the system inflexible.

 Catalyst was already working at GeoNet, so the RiskScape™ Governance Group asked us for an independent review of the RiskScape™ software.
 We reviewed both the code and what actions were happening governance-wise.
 One of Catalyst’s suggestions was to use a third-party development team and maximise the opportunities to use the expertise and skill set that a specialist development partner brings.
 GNS and NIWA went to market for the software upgrade project, and Catalyst won the tender.

+RiskScape™ is open source software with a flexible modelling engine for processing geospatial data for risk analysis.
 It is highly customisable and can process multiple hazards and their relationships.
 For example, how might flood depth affect a timber-framed house on a concrete base compared with a brick house on a timber base, and what the additional impact of the flow rate is.
 To make these calculations data can be input from a raster image that shows the depth of flooding and vector data containing building footprint and construction information.
 Then you can ask, what are the adverse consequences for houses exposed to flooding?

 Scientists could run these calculations longhand by using data and writing their own scripts, but RiskScape™ uses advanced geospatial processing functionality with native support for multiple data types to assist natural hazards experts with their risk analysis.
 Scientists can either:

-• defining their models themselves using the RiskScape™ expression language, Java and Python
+- defining their models themselves using the RiskScape™ expression language, Java and Python

-• using a step-by-step wizard that takes them through a more guided process.
+- using a step-by-step wizard that takes them through a more guided process.

 One of the things Catalyst did at the beginning was take everyone on the project through our Agile and Product Owners Fundamentals training.
 The training provided an opportunity to think about how we were going to work together, and we were able to practise that.
 Plus, it gave GNS and NIWA insight into how we work, and we could learn each other’s jargon to help the project run smoother.
 The Agile methodology fits well with scientific methods as you have an idea, implement it, measure the impact, and then make changes.

 RiskScape™ has many potential uses.
 It has been utilised recently for land-use planning decision-making.
-Regional council’s contract GNS and NIWA to find out if it’s safe to build; will a location and buildings be exposed to natural hazards like landslides or flooding?
+Regional councils contract GNS and NIWA to find out if it’s safe to build; will a location and buildings be exposed to natural hazards like landslides or flooding?

 “RiskScape’s™ flexible design allows many sectors, such as land-use planners, asset managers, emergency managers and insurance providers, to better manage the significant risks from natural hazards that Aotearoa faces now and into the future.”